Chuck Person's Eccojams Vol. 1: Reception and legacy

-Well – the entire point of Eccojams was that it was a DIY practice that didn't involve any specialized music tech knowledge and for me it was a direct way of dealing with audio in a mutable, philosophical way that had very little to do with music and everything to do with feelings and I'm happy to see that it actually turned out to be true, that people make the stuff and find connection and meaning through that practice is all I could ever hope for.
+Well—the entire point of Eccojams was that it was a DIY practice that didn't involve any specialized music tech knowledge and for me it was a direct way of dealing with audio in a mutable, philosophical way that had very little to do with music and everything to do with feelings and I'm happy to see that it actually turned out to be true, that people make the stuff and find connection and meaning through that practice is all I could ever hope for.
 It's folk music now.

 Originally "relatively unacknowledged", by the time of the 2016 re-release, original copies of Eccojams Vol. 1 were highly valued, selling on Discogs for a median cost of US$250 and as high as $400.
 Kirk Bowman of Sputnikmusic rated Eccojams Vol. 1 highly for its poignancy and found it to be a rare example of a repetitive album that he wanted to listen to repeatedly.
 Spectrum Culture lauded the album for "feel[ing] so vast and mysterious".
 Marvin Lin of Tiny Mix Tapes described the album as "plundering the depths of pop music and uncovering short musical segments or particularly existential lyrical moments" to create "a simple yet wholly ecstatic listening experience".
 Fact listed "A3" as among the best songs by Lopatin, Fantano ranked Eccojams Vol. 1 at number 153 on his list of best albums of the 2010s, and Tiny Mix Tapes named Eccojams Vol. 1 the top album of the 2010s; Pat Beane said that was because, "we at Tiny Mix Tapes couldn't get enough of music.
 And Eccojams, of music, begat more music".
 In 2020, the 33⅓ series published a book of essays on underrated albums titled The 331/3 B-Sides, which included a Lin piece on Eccojams Vol. 1.
+In 2025, Pitchfork reviewed the album stating, "[Lopatin] was at the vanguard of the American noise scene in the hazy years when it retreated from feedback-soaked harshness into an unkanny kosmische.
+Alongside artists like Emeralds, Yellow Swans, Skaters, and Carlos Giffoni, noise music was starting to sound less like The Texas Chain Saw Massacre and more like Tarkovsky's Stalker—and Lopatin was quietly training to become the house DJ for the 'Zone'."